bjornharvold/bearchoke/README.md

 ## Current release

-* 2015-1-11  - 0.0.4 Apache CXF integration with sample wsdl2js Javascript generation
+* 2015-1-12  - 0.0.4 Apache CXF integration
 * 2015-1-7   - 0.0.3 MixPanel integration and more unit tests
 * 2015-1-1   - 0.0.2 The Happy New Year release
 * 2014-10-16 - 0.0.1 Initial version

 ## New features in 0.0.4

 * Added a simple HelloWorldService with Apache CXF and generated Javascript from the wsdl to call service from AngularJS.
+Extended CXF's js library to make it work with CORS.
+Added an AngularJS wrapper around the Web Service.

 ## New features in 0.0.3